mkshaikh15/Emailer/README.md

-# Code Project - Emailer.DLL class files
+# Emailer - Emailer.DLL class files

 This is a web API which sends emails through form-data retrieved from a controller.